Canary release

 Rapid Rollback

-When issues are detected in the new version, traffic can be rapidly switched back to the stable version:
+When issues are detected in the new version, you can quickly switch traffic back to the stable version:

 Full Release